pmc-community/jekyll-site-template/doc-contents/_content/content.md

 ---

 # Summary
 Learn how to structure and use the content in the most efficient way.
+The secret is to use to the maximum extent the features made available, out of which importing external content (at build time or at run time) is the most powerful since it allows establishing single source of truth for a lot of repetitive pieces of content that you may need to use in your documents.
+As such, when modifying this kind of pieces of content, you don't have to remember in which document you place it, only modify the source and the pice of content will appear in its new version in all document where is placed.

 There are two types of content that you can use in your documents:
 - content directly included in your documents
 - content imported from `external sources`